nanogchen/polyGraft/README.md

 NOTE: to use other polymers (rather than PEO) for polymer brush generation using polyGraft, one must provide the .gro and .itp files

 # How to use
-Representative examples are given in the [**examples**](https://github.com/nanogchen/polyGraft/tree/main/examples) folder.
-Check it out!
+Representative examples are given in the [**examples**](https://github.com/nanogchen/polyGraft/tree/main/examples) folder (check it out!)
 For any nanostructure generation, it takes two steps generally:
 1. generate the substrate lattice, and import polymer (gro and itp files);
 2. generate the structure (gro file) and topology (itp file) using polyGraft.